licky-licky/toji-no-miko-translations/docs/md/docs/Yuuki_Yuuna_is_a_Hero_~Toji_and_Hero_Chapter~.md

 **???:** Um, everyone\!
 We'll help you out, so let's finish them off\!
 **Kanami:** Okay\!
 Thanks\!
 **Mai:** Phew...
 I think we managed to take care of all the aradama.
 **Kanami:** Hey, you\!
 How do you jump around all crazy like that?
-Is that outfit some kind of new Storm Armor or something\!?
+Is that outfit some kind of new Storm Armor or something\!\?
-**Kanami:** Are you a toji who uses martial arts, like in Taisha-Ryu\!?
+**Kanami:** Are you a toji who uses martial arts, like in Taisha-Ryu\!\?
 Ah, but you don't have an okatana, do you...
 **???:** Storm Armor...?
 Toji?
-**Kanami:** Ah, what's the names of those okatana you have\!?
+**Kanami:** Ah, what's the names of those okatana you have\!\?
 What school of fighting did you learn?
 From what I saw before, it looked like you were using some changquan from Chinese martial arts to close the distance for your swordfighting, right\!
 **???:** Uh, as for my school, I...
-**Kanami:** Is your spear some kind of okatana too\!?
+**Kanami:** Is your spear some kind of okatana too\!\?
 The tip is a weird shape, isn't it\!
 It looks like you fight differently than with a normal spear, don't you...\!
 **???:** Wow\~, you're awfully friendly\~.
 **Mai:** Kanami-chan, stop\!
 You're overwhelming them.
 **Kanami:** Ah, I'm so sorry\!
 I just...